 For those who desire simplicity and ease, ExpressVPN has been a solid option here in China for the past few years.
-You can check out their pricing here and if you use this link (which is an affiliate link), they’ll give you 3 months free on any annual plan!
+You can check out their pricing here:

 There are a number of reasons I’ve come to like the NordVPN software and service.

 - The software is well-designed, both on computers & mobile devices.